josephmckenna/alphasoft/README.md

 ///< --------------------------------------------------------------------------
 Root, Geant4, VMC, VGM and Geant4_vmc need to be installed in your system.
 Instructions on how to install such packages are available in install_VMC.txt.
+A "pre_setup.sh" and a "env_setup.sh" utility are available in the input subdirectory.
 ------------------------------------ oOo --------------------------------------